Kangran/turtle-trading/README.md

 Get high, low, and close prices.
 Get 22 daily bars for computing average true range.

 # validate-prices
 Drop markets with null prices.
-Set markets as validated markets
+Set markets as validated markets.

 # compute-high
 Compute 20 and 55 day high.
 Get highest high for the past 20 and 55 days.